lavie/flashcards/README.md

 - **CSS**: Modern CSS with animations, flexbox layout, and CSS variables for theming
 - **JavaScript**: Vanilla JS with event listeners and timeout management
 - **Data Management**: Vocabulary stored in a separate data.js file for easy expansion
-- **Animation**: CSS-based circular timer using webkit keyframes and transforms with interactive pause/play functionality
+- **Animation**: CSS-based spinning timer with counter-rotation for the play/pause icon
 - **Settings**: User preferences stored in localStorage as JSON
+- **Responsive Text**: Algorithm to dynamically resize text based on content length

 ## Deployment